jckuri/DeepRL-Navigation/Report.md

 I can improve this Q-Network because it is just a copy of the source code of the Jupyter notebook "Deep_Q_Network_Solution.ipynb" of Part 2.
 Value-Based Methods; Lesson 2: Deep Q-Networks; 7.
 Workspace.
 I even copied the hyperparameters.
 Hence, I can improve the performance of this Q-Network by doing a meta-optimization of parameters.

-Moreover, I can implement all the elements of DeepMind's Rainbow architecture in order to make this Q-Network converge faster and find a better local optimum:
+So far, this implementation only has 2 extensions to the original DQN algorithm: Experience Replay and Double DQN.
+I can implement all the other extensions of DeepMind's Rainbow architecture in order to make this Q-Network converge faster and find a better local optimum:
+- Prioritized experience replay;
+- Dueling DQN;
+- Learning from multi-step bootstrap targets (as in A3C);
+- Distributional DQN;
--
+- Noisy DQN.